 For a step-by-step installation guide for pedestal supported application, click here.

 Most pool owners are familiar with the challenge of what to put on the area surrounding the pool.
-No one wants to settle for boring concrete, and many worry about slippery ceramic tiles.
+No one really wants to settle for boring concrete for pool paving, and many worry about slippery ceramic tiles.

 You need a tile that stands up to heavy activity, food, grease and drink stains, has a high anti-slip R11 finish, and one that continues looking good throughout the year with very little maintenance.
 And of course, you want any surfacing material to be reasonable in cost but enhance your beautiful and relaxing pool space.